-David Heaslip, Managing Director of the Century Group, President of the Australia Industry Group South Australia Council, ILF 2012 Scholar and ILF Honorary Board Member states,
+David Heaslip, Managing Director of the Century Group, Member of the Australia Industry Group South Australia Council, ILF 2012 Scholar and ILF Honorary Board Member states,

 If you answer yes to the questions below you are likely to be eligible for an ILF grant.
 Do you: